pthomain/glitchy/README.md

 More
 ----

-This library was originally part of __DéjàVu__ (https://github.com/pthomain/dejavu) but is now also available separately for developers interested only in the call composition part.
+This library was originally part of __DejaVu__ (https://github.com/pthomain/dejavu) but is now also available separately for developers interested only in the call composition part.
 Check it out if you're also interested in adding a cache layer to your API calls 😉